 89 Rebecca Aviel, Rule 8.4(g) and the First Amendment: Distinguishing Between Discrimination and Free Speech, 31 Geo.
 J. L. Ethics 31, 34 (2018) ("[L]awyers have such an intimate relationship with the rule of law that they are not purely private speakers.
 Their speech can be limited along lines analogous with government actors because, in a sense, they embody and defend the law itself").
-The mere suggestion that lawyers' speech is akin to government actors' speech-which essentially is speech that is unprotected by the First Amendment-is deeply troubling and should be roundly rejected.
+The mere suggestion that lawyers' speech is akin to government actors' speech, which is essentially government speech that is unprotected by the First Amendment, is deeply troubling and should be soundly rejected.